-On March 16, 2021, the Company entered into a Sales Agreement (the "Sales Agreement") with A.G.P./Alliance Global Partners ("A.G.P."), with respect to the ~~ATM~~ at-the-market offering program ("ATM") pursuant to which the Company may offer and sell, from time to time, shares of its common stock, par value \$0.50 per share, having an aggregate sales price of up to \$25 million (subject to certain limitations set forth in the Sales Agreement and applicable securities laws, rules and regulations), through or to A.G.P as the Company's sales agent or as principal.
+On March 16, 2021, the Company entered into a Sales Agreement (the "Sales Agreement") with A.G.P./Alliance Global Partners ("A.G.P."), with respect to an at-the-market offering program ("ATM") pursuant to which the Company may offer and sell, from time to time, shares of its common stock, par value \$0.50 per share, having an aggregate sales price of up to \$25 million (subject to certain limitations set forth in the Sales Agreement and applicable securities laws, rules and regulations), through or to A.G.P as the Company's sales agent or as principal.
 Sales of our common stock under the ATM, if any, will be made by any methods deemed to be "at the market offerings" as defined in Rule 415(a)(4) under the Securities Act, including sales made directly on the NYSE American, on any other existing trading market for our Common Stock, or to or through a market maker.
 Shares of common stock sold under the ATM are offered pursuant to the Company's Registration Statement on Form S-3 (File No. 333-254365), filed with the Securities and Exchange Commission on March 16, 2021, and declared effective on March 26, 2021 (the "Registration Statement"), and the prospectus dated March 26, 2021, included in the Registration Statement.

 During the year ended September 30, 2022, the Company sold 509,467 shares of common stock resulting in net proceeds of \$2,356,000 after commissions and fees of \$75,000 and ATM-related professional services of \$22,000.
-During the year ended September 30, 2021, the Company sold 1,167,987 shares of common stock resulting in net proceeds of \$3,179,000 after commissions and fees of \$123,000 and ATM-related professional services of \$605,000.
+In August 2022, the Company's Board of Directors suspended the sales of our common stock under the ATM until further notice.